openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ## Resuming Insulin Delivery

+**Note**: **(Rarely)**, delivery might sometimes get suspended due to command error such as failing to change profil, since insulin delivery must be suspended to make the change.
 The process below will show you how to resume insulin pump delivery if it has been suspended.

 Use this command to instruct the active, currently suspended pod to resume insulin delivery.
 After the command is successfully processed, insulin will resume normal delivery using the current basal rate based on the current time from the active basal profile.
 The pod will again accept commands for bolus, TBR, and SMB.